-Student and Faculty Research/Scholarship and Industry Relations Committee: Provides recommendations and facilitates relationships that could lead to new opportunities for students and faculty to engage in scholarly activities relevant to and supported by state and federal agencies, corporations, foundations, and other organizations external to RIT (3 members from the council).
+Student and Faculty Research/Scholarship and Industry Relations Committee: Provides recommendations and facilitates relationships that could lead to new opportunities for students.
+Faculties to engage in scholarly activities relevant to and supported by state and federal agencies, corporations, foundations, and other organizations external to RIT (3 members from the council).

 Philanthropic Giving Committee: In consultation with the CET Director of Development, this committee guides activities related to fundraising campaigns or requests for philanthropic giving.
 Although chaired by a council member, this committee coordinates with the director of development, who will also participate as a staff representative on the committee (3 – 4 members from the council).